 - Specify the SSL certificate to use for your deployment.
 Esri recommends that you use a certificate issued by a certificate authority (CA).

-- To use a CA certificate, choose Certificate issued by a Certificate Authority, browse to and choose the Pfx File you exported from your certificate, specify the Password set on the file, and, in the Domain Name (Alias) text box, type the CNAME you mapped to your domain.
+- To use a CA certificate, choose Certificate issued by a Certificate Authority, browse to and choose the Pfx File you exported from your certificate, specify the Password for the file, and, in the Domain Name (Alias) text box, type the CNAME you mapped to your domain.

-- If you are setting up an ArcGIS Server site for testing purposes and, therefore, choose not to use a CA certificate, choose Self Signed Certificate (Automatically generated), and Cloud Builder will generate a self-signed certificate for your virtual machines.
-Note that people connecting to your ArcGIS Server site and services will receive warnings that the site is not trusted if you use a self-signed certificate.
+- If you are setting up an ArcGIS Server site for testing purposes and choose not to use a CA certificate, choose Self Signed Certificate (Automatically generated), and Cloud Builder will generate a self-signed certificate for your virtual machines.
+People connecting to your ArcGIS Server site and services will receive warnings that the site is not trusted if you use a self-signed certificate.

 - Click next to view a summary of your settings.